A link to reset your password has been sent to your email

 One can have a myriad of possible experiences in meditation.
 Without the proper guidance, a student of meditation can easily become confused or fearful, begin to resist the natural process of meditation, go off on a tangent that will spoil their meditation practice, or stop meditating altogether.
 As a teacher, you must understand the full range of experiences that can arise in meditation and know how to guide students faithfully towards the goal.

 As a teacher, you will need a clear vision of the goal of meditation, enlightenment, and the various landmarks of higher consciousness along the way, as well as potential pitfalls.
 We will explore the meaning of enlightenment in detail, the signs and stages of the development of higher consciousness, and its significance in relation to other spiritual traditions.
-We’ll also discuss the psychophysiology of evolving consciousness, what it means in terms of the conscious and subconscious mind, the storehouse of impressions of past experience, the ego, the body, and subtle body.
+We’ll also discuss the psychophysiology of evolving consciousness, what it means in terms of the conscious and subconscious mind, the storehouse of impressions of past experience, the ego, the body, and the subtle body.

 What are mantras?
 What are their effects?
 How do they work?
 How do you select a mantra for a given individual?
 And how should they be used?